Table of Contents

 Facts About Ptah

-Ptah’s offspring are Nefertem and sometimes, Imhotep.
+Ptah’s offspring are Nefertem and he was sometimes associated with Imhotep.

-Ptah was identified with Hephaestus in Greek mythology.
+As the metal work god, Ptah was identified with Hephaestus in Greek mythology.

 Ptah’s Roman equivalent is Vulcan.

-Ptah was a creator deity, but he was most famously acknowledged as the god of craftsmanship.
+Ptah was a creator deity, but he was most famously acknowledged as the god of artisans.
 By absorbing the traits and characteristics of other gods, Ptah was able to continue his worship and legacy.
 Ptah was also thought to be a deity of the people and a god who listens to prayers.